radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 ## Basic Production Architecture

-A basic architecture for a production deployment of the RadiantOne platform consists of two or more environments.
-One primary cluster/environment and one for disaster recovery (which could be a client-consuming cluster as well, and not just reserved for DR).
+A typical architecture for a production deployment of the RadiantOne platform consists of two or more environments: one primary cluster/environment and one for disaster recovery (which may also be used by clients if you prefer to and not be solely dedicated to disaster recovery).

 ![Basic Production Architecture ](Media/Image7.1.jpg)

-Once the primary and DR environments are created, configure RadiantOne in the primary environment.
-Then, use the migration tool to export the configuration and import it into the DR environment.
+Once the primary and disaster recovery environments are created, configure RadiantOne in the primary environment.
+Then, use the migration tool to export the configuration and import it into the disaster recovery environment.

 For SaaS deployments, you can export the configuration from the primary environment by taking a [Backup](/../../eoc/latest/environments/backup-and-restore/create-backup) and [using this backup image](/../../eoc/latest/environments/environment-overview/create-environments) when you create the DR environment.
-Import the backup using the custom configuration option in Advanced Setup when creating the DR environment.
+Import the backup using the custom configuration option in Advanced Setup when creating the Disaster recovery environment.
 Finally, configure inter-cluster replication for all RadiantOne Directory stores that need to be kept in sync across both environments.

+For Self-managed deployments, refer to the [creating backups](../../installation/creating-backups/) and [restore](../../installation/restore/) guides.

 >[!note]
 >Configuration changes are not automatically synchronized across cluster.
 These must be manually migrated.